carpentries/instructor-training/_episodes/18-motivation.md

 > they can work together to implement what they've learned.
 {: .callout}

+> ## Why Do You Teach?
+Challenge
+> We all have a different motivation for teaching, and that is a really good thing!
+> SWC wants instructors with diverse backgrounds because you each bring something unique to our community.
+> Read the [testimonials]({{ site.root }}/guide/#testimonials) from other instructors, to see what motivates them to teach.
+> Write a short explanation of what motivates you to teach.
+Save this as part of your teaching philosophy for future reference.
+{: .challenge}

+> ## What Do You Believe About Teaching?
+Challenge
+>
+> Complete the [Teaching Perspectives Inventory][tpi].
+> Do you agree with what it says about your view of teaching?
+> Do you think the questionnaire is valuable and credible?
+{: .challenge}

 ### Mindset

 Learners can be demotivated in subtler ways as well.